'We don't walk around the training ground holding hands' - Ex-England star Sanderson on life as an LGBT footballer | Goal.com

 She says: “I like Deeney, I’m a big fan, and I don’t think his comments were offensive.
 Other people have gone down the route of making people feel forced.
 There have been front pages of newspapers saying: ‘Premier League players ready to come out’.

-“Imagine being one of those players, seeing those headlines and thinking, ‘oh my god, everybody knows.’
-How do you sleep at night, how does that effect your mental health?
+“Imagine being one of those players, seeing those headlines and thinking, ‘oh my God, everybody knows.’
+How do you sleep at night, how does that affect your mental health?

 “I think Deeney’s got a good point and trying to educate in a way he knows how, but certain tabloids and TV programmes have really made it seem like people should be forced.”